 Description: The purpose of this program is to meet the need of licensed cosmetologists who are seeking to own and operate a small business or to effectively operate a chair rental business.
-The degree will provide the knowledge and training to successfully open and operate a cosmetology business.
+The program provides the knowledge and training to successfully open and operate a cosmetology business.

-Admission Requirements: This program is offered as a result of a partnership with NICC, Capri College, and Stewart School.
-In addition to the college admission requirements outlined under Admission Procedures on page 22, applicants to this program must complete the courses required for the Entrepreneurial Cosmetology Degree.
+Admission Requirements: This program is offered as a result of a partnership with NICC, Capri College and Stewart School.
+In addition to the College admission requirements outlined under Admission Procedures on page 22, program applicants must complete the courses required for the Entrepreneurial Cosmetology degree.
 Near the completion of the NICC program, students will be required to submit a state cosmetology license to the NICC registrar in order to be awarded an AAS degree in the program.
 A degree will only be given to students who possess a state cosmetology license.
 Students may, in fact, begin and complete some required classes before or while seeking their cosmetology license.
-Capri and Stewart School students need not take the Communication course (COM:723) as long as they have passed all Capri College or Stewart School communication courses (900-1, 900-2, 900-3, 900-4).
-Students may start taking courses in high school (if available), while attending, or after graduating from Capri College or Stewart School.
+Capri and Stewart School students need not take the communication course (COM:723) as long as they have passed all Capri College or Stewart School communication courses (900-1, 900-2, 900-3, 900-4).
+Students may start taking courses in high school (if available), while attending or after graduating from Capri College or Stewart School.
 A minimum 2.0 cumulative GPA is required for graduation.

-Length: The program is two terms and consists of 21 credits from NICC and the remaining 43 credits from Capri College or Stewart School, assuming the students complete the communication requirement.
+Length: The program is two terms and consists of 21 credits from NICC and the remaining 43 credits from Capri College or Stewart School, assuming the students have completed the communication requirement at Capri College or Stewart School.
 Normal term schedules for those wanting to complete the program within one year are listed.
 In addition, these courses can be taken while enrolled at Capri College or Stewart School or while attending NICC.